vmprof/vmprof-python/README.md

 Or pass `lines=True` argument to `vmprof.enable` function, when calling vmprof from code.

-To see line statistics for all functions add the `--lines` argument to `vmprofshow`:
+To see line statistics for all functions use the  `lines` mode of `vmprofshow`:
 ```console
 $ vmprofshow <output-file> lines
 ```